Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Problem Formulation

 \subsection{Evaluation Metrics}

-We use three metrics to evaluate the performance of lifelong robot learning \cite{liu2024libero, natalia2018dont}: forward transfer (FWT), negative backward transfer (NBT), area under the success rate curve (AUC).
-Formally, we evaluate the policy on current task $\mathcal{T}^k$ when reaching a checkpoint $c\in\mathcal{C}$ (i.e., every multiple epochs of training) and we denote the success rate during evaluation as $s_{k,k,c}$.
-When the training on current task is completed, we find the earliest checkpoint $c_k^*$ that achieves the best performance and mark it as the final success rate $s_{k,k}$, i.e., $s_{k,k}=s_{k,k,c_k^*}=\max_{c\in\mathcal{C}}s_{k,k,c}$.
-We only keep the best checkpoint for future training and evaluation as if the agent stops learning after $c_k^*$, i.e., for all $c\geq c_k^*$, $s_{k,k,c}=s_{k,k}$.
-This checkpoint $c_k^*$ will be further evaluated on previous tasks $\mathcal{T}^j,j\leq k$, where the success rate is denoted as $s_{k,j}$.
-Then we can define the three metrics as:
+We use four metrics to evaluate the performance of lifelong robot learning, three of them follow prior works \citep{liu2024libero, natalia2018dont}: forward transfer (FWT), negative backward transfer (NBT), area under the success rate curve (AUC), along with an additional metric, the final success rate (Final SR).
+Formally, we evaluate the policy on current task $\mathcal{T}^K$ when reaching a checkpoint $e \in \mathcal{E} = \{0,\cdots,E-1\}$ (i.e., every multiple epochs of training) and we denote the success rate as $S_{K,K,e}$, where the three subscripts refer to the current training task, the evaluated task, and the epoch number.
+When the training on current task $\mathcal{T}^K$ is completed, we find the earliest checkpoint $e_K^*$ that achieves the best performance and mark it as the final success rate $S_{K,K}$, i.e., $S_{K,K}=S_{K,K,e_K^*}=\max_{e\in \mathcal{E}}S_{K,K,e}$.
+We only keep the best checkpoint for future training and evaluation as if the agent stops learning after $e_K^*$, i.e., for all $e\geq e_K^*$, $S_{K,K,e}=S_{K,K}$.
+This checkpoint $e_K^*$ will be further evaluated on previous tasks $\mathcal{T}^j,j\leq K$, where the success rate is denoted as $S_{K,j}$.
 Intuitively, higher FWT indicates faster adaptation to new tasks, lower NBT indicates less catastrophic forgetting on old tasks, and higher AUC demonstrates an overall better performance across tasks and a good balance between FWT and NBT.
+These metrics can be formally defined as: